 Shih Tzu’s Diet

-Puppies need a balanced diet that includes plenty of proteins, carbohydrates, and essential vitamins and minerals.
+Puppies need a balanced diet with many proteins, carbohydrates, and essential vitamins and minerals.

 Training